fschaube/Project1/README.md

 ## Design a Animal Trading Card with HTML and CSS
 In this Repository you can view my code for some HTML and CSS practice.

-The task was to design a Trading-Card according to a `design-prototype.png`.
+The task was to design a Trading-Card according to the `design-prototype.png`.

 For my Trading-Card I used the following chameleon: